YanhuiJessica/Chictf-Writeups/docs/blockchain/infinite.md

     }
     ```

-- Next, we can exchange 10 candy tokens with 1 crew token
+- Next, we can exchange 1 crew token for 10 candies

     ```js
     function verification() public payable{